gregsaun/prusa_i3_bear_upgrade/README.md

   * Improve wire management with new cable clips
   * Stiffer mounts for Rambo Mini/Einsy cover
   * Compatible with E3D Gates idlers as well as 9mm belt

-:warning: This a work in progress, the current kits sold by our official distributors are not containing the hardware necessary for this upgrade.